 Log in or Sign up to hide all adverts.

-Do you have any idea how many books have been written on this subject ? - Anyway, I'll get back on this tomorrow or so, it's getting a bit to early here.
+Do you have any idea how many books have been written on this subject ?
+Please Register or Log in to view the hidden image! - Anyway, I'll get back on this tomorrow or so, it's getting a bit to early here.

 No. How many?

 "Nothing, as long is your motive is to search for truth, which is what the pursuit of science is all about."